seb-the-architect/LLM-Arms/README.md

 I kind of imagine a "Jarvis in a box" kind of thing where I can talk to an LLM and it can reason about how it could perform the task I've given it with the arms it has at it's disposal.

 I wrote a short concept document [Navi_Network.odt] describing the general design and wrote a lot of code but got kinda discouraged when I realised that my idea wasn't very unique at all :(

+So yeah, I got pretty far and sketched out all the plumbing like chaining commands, calling services etc all I had to do left was actually use it which I didn't get around to doing, which is a shame.